-In case you’re a bit out of touch with your inner child and need some refreshing on the rules, the student who’s actively playing their turn must match the last discarded card’s number, color or command.
+If you’re out of touch with your inner child and need some refreshing on the rules, the student actively playing their turn must match the last discarded card’s number, color or command.

 Not sure what kind of rules to make?
-To get your creative juices flowing, here’s one set of rules you could use and here’s another set of rules made by an Australian ESL teacher.
+To get your creative juices flowing, here’s one set of rules you could use.

 How to Play

-For this one you’ll want to break larger classes into smaller groups.
+You’ll want to break larger classes into smaller groups for this one.
 Each group needs its own deck.

 How to Play

-To play, everyone draws a card, and the highest valued card is the “dictator” for that round.
-Feel free to call them the “president,” “leader,” “commander” or any other term that suits your fancy if dictator is too harsh or complex.
+Or feel free to call them the “president,” “leader,” “commander” or any other term that suits your fancy.

 There are a few ways to modify this game and make it school-friendly, so stay with me here.

-If you can get away with the official Cards Against Humanity decks, it’s just awesome for helping adult and advanced students to learn more about popular culture, puns, black humor (which is honestly quite a lot of American and British humor) and well-known people and events in the English speaking world.
+In that case, it’s awesome for helping adult and advanced students learn more about popular culture, puns and black humor (which is honestly quite a lot of American and British humor).

 How to Play

-The player who drew the black card may choose the winning white card, and thus that round’s winning player, based on whatever they feel like—usually whichever card made the statement most humorous.
+The player who drew the black card chooses the winning white card based on whatever they feel like—usually, whichever card was the funniest.